CRISPR Therapeutics AG (CRSP) Reveals an Earnings Mystery

 CRSP’s Market Performance

-CRSP stocks went down by -1.84% for the week, with a monthly drop of -4.01% and a quarterly performance of 77.38%, while its annual performance rate touched -42.06%.
-The volatility ratio for the week stands at 6.64% while the volatility levels for the past 30 days are set at 6.29% for CRISPR Therapeutics AG.
-The simple moving average for the period of the last 20 days is -1.61% for CRSP stocks with a simple moving average of 13.11% for the last 200 days.
+CRSP stocks went up by 0.96% for the week, with a monthly drop of -4.42% and a quarterly performance of 47.17%, while its annual performance rate touched -38.11%.
+The volatility ratio for the week stands at 6.04% while the volatility levels for the past 30 days are set at 6.13% for CRISPR Therapeutics AG.
+The simple moving average for the period of the last 20 days is -3.14% for CRSP stocks with a simple moving average of 11.15% for the last 200 days.

 Analysts’ Opinion of CRSP